SriVidyaKotamarthi/SriVidyaKotamarthi/README.md

 ### Senior Technical Lead - Data Science @ Mercedes-Benz Research and Development India
 **December 2022 - Present**
-- Led data science projects involving machine learning and deep learning.
+December 2022 - Present
+- Designed and optimized the database schema and data engineering pipelines using the Medallion Architecture to support advanced analytics.
+- Developed summary dashboards and self-service query tools using Vue.js and Chart.js for component designers, fault analysts, and management.
-- Provided actionable insights aligned with business objectives using Python and predictive modeling.
+- Implemented Visual Query tools and AI-based query tools to provide actionable insights aligned with business objectives using Python and GPT Turbo interfacing.
+- Collaborated closely with cross-functional teams to integrate data from multiple sources and ensure the accuracy and reliability of analytics.

 ### CueMath Teacher @ Cuemath
 **November 2019 - December 2022**